 5. Marconi vs. Bose

-They both play an important role in American radio history.
-Marconi first sent the radio signals in 1895 up to 2.4 kilometers by electromagnetic waves (Hertzian waves) and won its patent in 1896 in Britain.
+They both play an important role.
+Marconi first sent radio signals in 1895 up to 2.4 kilometers by electromagnetic waves (Hertzian waves) and won its patent in 1896 in Britain.
 However, it’s claimed that J.C.
 Bose studied the different properties of radio waves in 1894.

-Later he came up with a model he presented to the British Association in 1896 and appeared in Philosophical magazine in 1897.
-The same model is said to be used by Marconi with some minor variations in achieving the first-ever radio model.
+Later, he came up with a model he presented to the British Association in 1896, which appeared in Philosophical magazine in 1897.
+Marconi said to use the same model with minor variations to achieve the first-ever radio model.

 They don’t make them like Jagadish Chandra Bose anymore.